daliusd/python-tutorial-lt/glossary.rst

       entry point is provided as :file:`Tools/scripts/2to3`.
 See :ref:`2to3-reference`.

-   abstrakti bazinė klase / abstract base class
+   abstrakčioji bazinė klase / abstract base class
       Abstract Base Classes (abbreviated ABCs) complement :term:`duck-typing` by providing a way to define interfaces when other techniques like :func:`hasattr` would be clumsy.
 Python comes with many builtin ABCs for data structures